-The following graph compares the cumulative total stockholder return on our common stock for the last five fiscal years with the cumulative total returns of the NASDAQ U.S. Stock Market Index and a customized peer group index comprised of Restoration Hardware, Pier 1 Imports, First Cash, Aaron's Rent-A-Center, La-Z-Boy, Sleep Number, Ethan Allen, EZCORP, Haverty Furniture, Tuesday Morning, and Gordman's Stores (the "Peer Group").
-The graph assumes an investment of \$100 at the close of trading on January 31, 2013, and reinvestment of any dividends.
+The following graph compares the cumulative total stockholder return on our common stock for the last five fiscal years with the cumulative total returns of the NASDAQ U.S. Stock Market Index and a customized peer group index comprised of Restoration Hardware, Pier 1 Imports, First Cash, Aaron's, Rent-A-Center, La-Z-Boy, Sleep Number, Ethan Allen, EZCORP, Haverty Furniture and Tuesday Morning (the "Peer Group").
+The graph assumes an investment of \$100 at the close of trading on January 31, 2014, and reinvestment of any dividends.
 The stock performance shown below is based solely on historical data and is not necessarily indicative of future performance.